klotsa/track-suggester/README.md

 ## Description

-_This is anEpicodus Programming Path Selector.
+_This is an Epicodus Programming Path Selector.
 Designed to help individual interested in learning more about programing to figure out various learning paths offered by Epicodus.com.
 The site offers users 7 questions and based on their input suggest educational solutions_

 ## Setup/Installation Requirements